5 Reasons Why Good Grades Don’t Rule Out Dyslexia

 1. Reading is reported to be “on grade level,” which is confusing since you see your child struggle with reading and writing at home.

-2. Your child’s strengths, such as having a strong vocabulary and high emotional intelligence, might make him or her “slip through the cracks.”
+2. Your child’s strengths might make them “slip through the cracks.”

-4. The school dismisses the signs you are seeing of dyslexia and is not addressing them.
+4. The school dismisses the signs of dyslexia you are seeing.

 Why Teachers and Schools Miss the Signs

-Teachers may not recognize that dyslexia is at the root of these problems.
-And, if your child is doing well on graded assignments, teachers may not realize there is a problem at all!
+Teachers may not realize dyslexia is the root of these problems, especially if your child does well on graded assignments.
+They might not see a problem at all.

-Don’t let a good report card override your instinct if you are seeing other symptoms such as:
+Don’t let a good report card override your instinct if you see other symptoms such as:

-• Substituting words for other words that make sense in the sentence when reading aloud.
+• Substituting words that make sense in the sentence when reading aloud.

 • Omitting or changing sounds in words for reading or spelling.

-• Doing well on the spelling test but not being able to spell those words in other contexts, such as writing assignments.
+• Doing well on spelling tests but struggling to spell those words in writing assignments.

-It is important to have your child assessed and treated early.
-This gives you and your child a clear path forward to help him/her overcome any literacy difficulties and sets him/her up for academic success.
+It’s important to have your child assessed and treated early.
+This will give you and your child a clear path to overcome literacy struggles and achieve school success.

-If you haven’t administered our online dyslexia screener yet, we strongly recommend it to all parents of struggling readers, writers, and spellers.
-If you have completed the test, online dyslexia therapy from Lexercise is a great way to get children the help they need–even if the school is unable to provide it.
+If you haven’t taken our online dyslexia screener yet, we strongly recommend it for all parents of struggling readers, writers, and spellers.
+If you have completed the test, online dyslexia therapy from Lexercise is a great way to get children the help they need–even if the school cannot provide it.

 • Misty Hess commented